-You can complain in person on campus, by phone, in writing, or by email via our complaints form.
+- 8. You can complain in person at our campus, by phone, in writing, by email or via our complaints form. - 9.
 It is easier for us to resolve complaints if you make them quickly and directly to the service concerned.
-So please talk to a member of our staff within the department you are complaining about.
-Then they can try to resolve any problems on the spot.
+Where possible, your concerns should be raised with the relevant staff member, tutor, university representative or school office.
+Then they can try to address the issue.

-When complaining, tell us:
+10. When complaining, please tell us:

-- your full name and address
+- your full name and contact details

 - as much as you can about the complaint

-- what has gone wrong
+- what has gone wrong; and

-- how you want us to resolve the matter.
+- what outcome you are seeking.